-- Students will be hired as Auxiliary employees and subject to all Articles in the Collective Agreement pertaining to Auxiliary employees unless otherwise specified in this letter. - 2.
+- 1. Students will be hired as Auxiliary employees and subject to all Articles in the Collective Agreement pertaining to Auxiliary employees unless otherwise specified in this letter. - 2.
 The duties performed by the employees will be as per an agreed upon job description of Student Fundraiser.
 This job description is for the purpose of this letter of understanding only. - 3.
-Employees will not work more than four (4) hours daily and no more than twenty (20) hours weekly, and will have two consecutive days off. - 4.
+Employees will not work more than four (4) hours daily and no more than twenty (20) hours weekly and will have two consecutive days off. - 4.
 Employees must be enrolled in a minimum 60% (full time) course load and maintain a 2.0 GPA. - 5.
 First opportunity will be given to students demonstrating financial need. - 6.
 It is agreed that TRU may provide four (4) hours of paid training to eighteen (18) employees, however a maximum of fifteen (15) employees will be hired.
 The additional three (3) employees may be hired if a vacancy occurs.
 These employees may be called in for four-hour shifts to replace an absent employee.
 The maximum number of employees working at one time or on one shift will be limited to fifteen (15). - 7.
-The rate of pay for employees performing the telephone solicitation duties will be \$12.00 per hour; which will be reviewed annually. - 8.
+The rate of pay shall be the minimum wage of the province unless otherwise agreed upon by the parties. - 8.
 Employees will be excluded from Article 17 (a) (b) & 33 (e).